eyupbarlas/eyupbarlas/README.md

 Senior Software Engineer | Open Source Developer
 -----------------------------------------------------------------

-Full Stack Java Developer with 3 years of experience in developing software for big companies.
+Senior Software Engineer with 3 years of experience in developing software for big companies.
 Expertise in Agile methodologies, with a strong ability to rapidly learn and integrate new technologies.
 Skilled at team collaboration while working in remote environments.
 I like building my own projects and sharing them with people on GitHub.

 * 🌍  I'm based in Poland
 * ✉️  You can contact me at [eyupbarlas2134@gmail.com](mailto:eyupbarlas2134@gmail.com)